iitbaero/iitbaero.github.io/_posts/grad_profiles/2021-06-21-karan-suresh-jagdale.md

 #### Program:
 MS
 #### Research Area:
 Estimation, Control theory, Learning theory and their implementation on real systems/simulations.
+#### Discipline:
+Controls
 #### Funded/Non-funded:
 It is not funded by default, but one can get RA/TA ships by contacting a prof over there or one can also get a fellowship on the basis of their admission application.
 #### Scholarships you applied for: